YunJD/neural-net-exercises/README.md

 Unfortuantely the *newer* site seems privy to errors, so some solutions follow the *older* site's exercises.

-MNIST training files are required under the `./res/` directory.

 ## Requirements
 Everything is implemented for Python3.
 The main modules should be in the requirements file.
 However: